mananjhaveri/midas_iiitd_task_nlp/README.md

 However, there's one more thing to be done.

 If we check the value counts of different labels, we may see that some have counts as low as 1 and 2.
-This is not a typical scenario for Machine Learning.
+This is not a typical scenario in Machine Learning.
 Working with such small number of samples for a category will surely lead to unfavourable results.
 Best option is to get more data.
-Since that is not possible meanwhile, I chose to drop all rows having categories with count less than 25.
+Since that is not possible, I chose to drop all rows having categories with count less than 25.

 Now, there are 26 unique categories for classification.